 Welcome

 Edward Tenner is an independent writer and speaker holding the titles of Distinguished Scholar in the Smithsonian's Lemelson Center for the Study of Invention and Innovation, and Visiting Scholar in the Rutgers University Department of History.
 He is the author of Our Own Devices and Why Things Bite Back.
 His new book, The Efficiency Paradox: What Big Data Can't Do, is published by Alfred A. Knopf and Vintage Books.
-In 2020-21 he is a visiting scholar in the Program in Interdiscipoinary Studies at the Institute for Advanced Study.
+In 2020-21 he was a visiting scholar in the Program in Interdiscipoinary Studies at the Institute for Advanced Study, and in 2024-25 he taught a Freshman Seminar, Understanding Disasters, at Princeton University as a lecturer in the Department of Sociology.
+Why the Hindenburg Had a Smoking Lounge: Essays in Unintended Consequenceswill be published on April 7, 2025 by the American Philosophical Society Press.

 A biographical summary appears at the bottom of this column.